nie-lang/StabStitch/README.md

 ```
 Then, a folder named 'result' will be created automatically to store the stitched videos.

-About the TPS warping function:
-We set two modes to warp frames.
+About the TPS warping function, we set two modes to warp frames as follows:
 * 'FAST' mode: It uses F.grid_sample to implement interpolation.
 It's fast but may produce thin black boundaries.
 * 'NORMAL' mode: It uses our implemented interpolation function.
 It's a bit slower but avoid the black boundaries.

-You can change the mode [here]().
+You can change the mode [here](https://github.com/nie-lang/StabStitch/blob/0c3665377e8bb76e062d5276cda72a7c7f0fab5b/Codes/test_online.py#L127).

 #### Calculate the metrics on the StabStitch-D dataset